-Whether you’re new to snow hiking or you’ve been hiking for years, it’s always important to be prepared.
-This article will provide you with a few tips to keep you safe in the snow.
-It’s important to be well-equipped with the essentials for hiking in the snow, including snowshoes, gaiters, and snacks.
+Whether you’re new to snow hiking or you’ve been hiking for years, it’s always important to be prepared, especially if you’re planning an adventure in the mountains such as in the stunning Austrian Alps.
+This article will provide you with a few essential tips to keep you safe and comfortable in the snow while exploring the breathtaking landscapes of the Austrian Alps.

 Unlike its cousin down the lane, the unbroken snows of heaven don’t make you feel old.
 While the ilk of the elves are hard at work, the rest of us can take advantage of a ski area that’s a cinch to get to and has more than enough snow to boot.
 Despite the fact that the ski area isn’t the largest in the nation, it’s still one of the best in the country.

 For example, the resort boasts more than 500 acres of snowy goodness to keep you stowaway-free for the duration of your vacation.
 It’s also the only resort in the country to offer an all-inclusive package where you can leave your skis at the door and let the ski valets take care of the rest.
 With more than 4,500 acres, you’ll be hard-pressed to find a more suitable location to spend your ski dollars than Vail.
 You can also take advantage of the resort’s unique location by planning a ski trip to neighboring resorts in Summit County, Colorado, a verdant oasis in the sands of the Rockies.